 Meanwhile, units and limited common elements are the owner's responsibility to maintain.
 Each unit's boundaries begin with the unfinished interior surfaces of exterior perimeter walls, the middle of interior walls, the floor, the ceiling, the doors, and the windows.
 Thus, any paint, plaster, or wallpaper belongs to the unit.
 Condo owners must maintain these along with any interior spaces, partitions, or other fixtures within the unit, including appliances and plumbing.
 This is important to keep in mind while considering what changes can be made to maximize space in a condo.

 Limited common elements consist of exterior fixtures, appliances, and spaces that belong to a single unit.
 These elements can include all sorts of amenities, from large-scale fixtures such as private decks, balconies, or patios to smaller accessories like shutters, awnings, or window boxes.
 Although limited common elements may not be within the unit's space, they are still the condo owner's responsibility to maintain.

-Steamboat Springs Condo Maintenance Responsibilities for Owners
+Condo Maintenance Responsibilities for Owners

 Maintenance responsibilities are one thing to consider when deciding whether to buy or rent a condo.
 Although HOAs typically maintain common spaces and amenities, condo owners generally need to care for their unit and any private attachments, including their various fixtures, from air conditioners and plumbing to roofs and balconies.
-For those who would prefer not to handle these responsibilities themselves, numerous companies in Steamboat Springs offer property management services.
+For those who would prefer not to handle these responsibilities themselves, numerous companies offer property management services.
 In addition to maintenance, these businesses can also handle reservations, bills, and housekeeping.